The snip – a complete guide to getting a vasectomy

 The vasectomy operation is very quick, and usually only takes around 15-30 minutes to perform.

-3. How do I get the snip?
+3. How to get the snip

 A vasectomy is available free of charge on the NHS, but it can involve a fairly long waiting list of several months depending on where you live.
 Your GP or local contraception clinic can provide more information.
 For men wishing to have the procedure carried out quickly, there is the option to go private, and price will vary depending on the clinic.